 What to Watch for Today: The G3 Beaumont for 3-year-old filly spinters tops the marquee in Race 8, but it’s a world-class allowance route on the turf in Race 7 that I can’t wait to see.

 Today’s Keeneland NOW live podcast: Join Caton Bredar and me from noon-12:30 pm ET as we preview the entire day’s action in a 30-minute daily preview at Keeneland.com (http://www.keeneland.com/racing/racing-live-coverage).
 Miss the live premiere?
-Get the archive immediate thereafter with a link from @Keenelandracing on Twitter or at Horseplayernow.com under “The Latest.”
+Get the archive immediate thereafter with a link from @Keenelandracing on Twitter or at the live racing page at Keeneland.com.

-My Selections: For the first time, my top 3 picks in each race are available in the Keeneland.com consensus page, and you can get final, up to the minute adjustments by following @Keenelandracing.com as I live Tweet throughout the card.
+My Selections: You can get my top 3 picks in each race on the track simulcast feed before each race as well on the Keeneland.com handicappers’ consensus page.
+Also look for final, up to the minute adjustments by following @Keenelandracing as I live Tweet throughout the card.

 Chat Us Up: Join the live chat at Keeneland.com (http://www.keeneland.com/racing/racing-live-coverage) each day beginning at 12:45 pm ET through the end of the card and converse with other horseplayers as well as me and my team from Horse Player NOW.

 Get to the Windows: Be sure to open a Keenelandselect.com wagering account and play the action all meet long as well as great tracks worldwide.
 Dedicated to the sport.
 Dedicated to the players.